binary-com/daily-report/_posts/en/2019-01-17-Pound-Steady-as-May-Survives.md

 ## Trade Idea

-The EUR/GBP continues to struggle against the pound and there could be further downside in coming weeks.
+The euro continues to struggle against the pound and there could be further downside in coming weeks.

 <img class="post-image" src="{{ site.url }}/images/jan-19/2019-01-17_06-48-29.jpg" alt="{{ page.subtitle }}" title="{{ page.subtitle }}">